Optimising Your Environment for Successful Video Calls

 Expressing appreciation in virtual settings is crucial for maintaining morale and encouraging continued effort.
 Sending personalised thank-you messages or e-cards following calls can make team members feel valued and recognised for their contributions.
 A simple follow-up email expressing gratitude for insights shared can significantly strengthen relationships.

-During meetings, take the time to acknowledge individual contributions, reinforcing the importance of each person’s input.
+During meetings, take time to acknowledge individual contributions and reinforce the importance of each person’s input.
 This recognition fosters a culture of appreciation and motivates others to engage actively in discussions.

 Consider offering virtual rewards or recognition for outstanding performance.
 Whether it is a shout-out during a team meeting or a small token of appreciation, such gestures send a strong message that efforts are noticed and valued.
 By cultivating a culture of appreciation, you enhance overall team morale and productivity.